 If this warning is displayed even if a new battery is inserted into the laptop, then a BIOS update may help you.

-This problem occurs because of a code defect in the system firmware (BIOS) of some LG notebooks.
-These include the R500 family of notebooks.
+This problem occurs because of a code defect in the system firmware (BIOS) of some notebooks.

 The Advanced Configuration and Power Interface (ACPI) firmware do not correctly initialize and report the Design Capacity field of the static battery information structure that is retrieved by using the _BIF method.